History of Joey Bosa in Timeline

 2017: NFL Defensive Rookie of the Year

-In 2017, after being limited to 12 games due to injury, Joey Bosa finished his rookie year with 41 tackles, 10.5 sacks, and a forced fumble, earning him the NFL Defensive Rookie of the Year award and a spot on the NFL All-Rookie Team.
+In 2017, Joey Bosa finished his rookie year with 41 tackles, 10.5 sacks, and a forced fumble, and was named the NFL Defensive Rookie of the Year.

 2018: Solid Second Season

-In 2018, Joey Bosa had a solid second season totaling 70 tackles and 12.5 sacks, ranking seventh in the NFL.
-He and Melvin Ingram formed one of the best pass rushing duos in the league.
+In 2018, Joey Bosa had a solid second season with 70 tackles and 12.5 sacks - seventh in the NFL, after the Chargers' move from San Diego to Los Angeles.

 2018: Foot Injury and Playoff Debut

-In 2018, Joey Bosa suffered a foot injury, sidelining him until Week 11.
-He recorded 5.5 sacks in seven games and made his playoff debut against the Ravens.
+In 2018, Joey Bosa suffered a foot injury and made his playoff debut in the Wild Card Round against the Ravens, recording one sack.

 April 12, 2019: Jersey Number Change

-On April 12, 2019, Joey Bosa switched his jersey number from 99 to 97, the same number he wore during his tenure with Ohio State.
+On April 12, 2019, Joey Bosa switched his jersey number from 99 to 97, which he wore during his time with Ohio State.

 April 23, 2019: Fifth-Year Option Picked Up